UniBreakfast/web-dev-knowledge-graph/requirements/linkus.md

 ### `showTwin(links, id)`

 This function (method) is to be used for side effects only.
 It should show the link list presenting the given `links` array between two nodes, considering the point of view based on the `id` of the current node.
+List items should have the class corresponding to their direction (`outgoing` or `incoming`).
 Outgoing links should be shown first.

 See the [`graphus.getLinksById(id)`](./graphus#getlinksbyid) method for the expected shape of the `links` array.